INSTRUMENTS / GENERATORS

 the patch output to.

-- SEND TO: Send Level wheel (LVL) - Send amount (volume) of the current
+- SEND TO: Send Level knob (LVL) - Send amount (volume) of the current

 - Patches list - Shows the currently edited patch.
 Click the combo box to